(PHP 5 >= 5.1.0)

 <?php

-pg_connect("host=127.0.0.1 port=5432 dbname=foo user=bar password=baz");
+$connection = pg_connect("host=127.0.0.1 port=5432 dbname=foo user=bar password=baz");

-pg_query($connection'DROP TABLE IF EXISTS example');
+pg_query($connection, 'DROP TABLE IF EXISTS example');

-pg_query($connection'CREATE TABLE example (col char(1))');
+pg_query($connection, 'CREATE TABLE example (col char(1))');

-pg_query($connection'INSERT INTO example (col) VALUES (\'a\')');
+pg_query($connection, 'INSERT INTO example (col) VALUES (\'a\')');

 // 'SELECT col FROM example' in another session returns "a"

-pg_query_params($connection'UPDATE example SET col = $1', array('b'));
+pg_query_params($connection, 'UPDATE example SET col = $1', array('b'));

 // 'SELECT col FROM example' in another session still returns "a"

-pg_query_params($connection'UPDATE example SET col = $1', array('c'));
+pg_query_params($connection, 'UPDATE example SET col = $1', array('c'));

 // 'SELECT col FROM example' in another session still returns "a"